Your recovery, fully supported at no cost to you.

 -

-PPP (Primary Psychological Program) is a short-term psychological treatment program that provides access to a psychologist to support recovery after a work-related injury or event.
+PPP (Primary Psychological Program) is a short-term psychological treatment program that provides access to a psychologist to support recovery.
 It focuses on addressing emotional, psychological, and stress-related concerns that may be affecting wellbeing, recovery, or return to everyday activities, including work.

 -